 Pilates is a form of exercise that aims to strengthen your entire body evenly while paying particular emphasis on core strength.
 The cornerstone to this exercise is working from the core to the periphery.
 In addition, the work helps rebalance the muscles around the joints and improve general fitness and wellbeing.
 These exercises can be done on the mat or on specialised equipment, such as the Reformer, the Cadillac, Stability Chair and the Barrels.

-The late German-born Joseph Hubertus Pilates.
-This clever man developed the Pilates method of exercise and, ahead of his time, believed mental and physical health were closely interconnected.
+Born in Germany in 1880, the late Joseph Hubertus Pilates developed the Pilates method of exercise.
+Ahead of his time, believed mental and physical health were closely interconnected.
 His original method of body conditioning was originally called Contrology, “a complete coordination of body, mind and spirit” (Pilates, Miller.
 2000, p9).

 “It is only through ‘Contrology’ that this unique trinity of a balanced body, mind and spirit can be ever attained ” (Pilates, Miller.
 2000, p23).

 Practically everyone can benefit from Pilates exercise.
-People from all walks of life, ages, levels and fitness backgrounds practise Pilates regularly.
-Preparatory exercises and modifications allow the technique to be appropriate for many different body types and abilities.
-Thus, making contemporary Pilates applicable to sport-specific training and everyday life.
+People from all walks of life, ages, ability level and fitness backgrounds practise Pilates regularly.
+Preparatory exercises and infinite modifications allow the technique to be appropriate for many different body types and abilities.
+Thus, contemporary Pilates can be applicable to sport-specific training and everyday life.

-Specialised Pilates equipment can help provide support for those with injuries or medical conditions.
-In addition, the resistance from the apparatus can help challenge anyone’s body.
+Specialised Pilates equipment can help provide support for those with injuries or medical conditions as well as challenge the most advanced client.

-Although Joseph Pilates was ahead of his time, he believed that the normal spine should be straight (Pilates 2000, p148).
-In contrast, we now know that the spine should have 4 natural curvatures for best shock absorption.
+Although Joseph Pilates was ahead of his time, he believed then that the normal spine should be straight (Pilates 2000, p148).
+In contrast, today we know that the spine should maintain 4 natural curvatures for best shock absorption.

 Certainly, since the death of Joseph Pilates on 9 October 1967, new information in anatomy, exercise, sports medicine and physical therapy has become available.
 As a result, updated, contemporary approaches to the original Pilates method have also become widely accepted today.
 We teach contemporary Pilates at Core Kensington and we call it “Intelligent Pilates”